akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When a villein’s child came to the hall with a swollen ankle, Beatrice wrapped it herself, her fingers trembling but her voice steady.
 The child walked out without limping.
 Beatrice’s mother said nothing, which was her way when she was pleased enough.

-In Autumn, the brewing-house smelt of malt and yeast and the sharp tang of bog myrtle, and Beatrice stood beside her mother at the great copper pot.
+In autumn, the brewing-house smelt of malt and yeast and the sharp tang of bog myrtle, and Beatrice stood beside her mother at the great copper pot.
 She learnt to skim the foam from the surface, to measure the barley by weight, to know when the ale brew was ready by the smell alone.
 She was ten, and her mother no longer watched her hands.
 She trusted them.

 Winter returned, grey and still.
 The Reeve spread the harvest tallies across the table, and her father sat beside her and pointed to each line in their records: the wheat, the barley, the oats, the hay.
 She read the numbers back to him, and he nodded.
 She was eleven, and the accounts were as familiar to her now as the feel of dough under her palms.